Nonza, France: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and E. Ensure that you find the right type.
-The vast majority of adapters currently available are simply plugs and expect your devices to adjust the voltage themselves.
-If your electronics can't do that they could burn up.
-This one is sufficent for most places.
+A plug adapter that supports outlet types C and E. Be careful to pick the right kind.
+Many adapters for sale now are simply plugs and require your devices to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most areas.

 November